-You will receive financial compensation for your participation in this study in the form of a check or prepaid card (GreenPhire ClinCard).
+You will receive financial compensation for your participation in this study in the form of a check.
 We will follow the following reimbursement scheme:

-- Completion of Visit #1: \$100
+- Completion of Visit #1: \$150

-- Completion of Visit #2: \$150
+- Completion of Visit #2: \$250

-- Completion of Visit #3: \$150
+- Completion of Visit #3: \$250

-The maximum total amount (if you complete all study visits) will be \$400.
+The maximum total amount (if you complete all study visits) will be \$650.
 You will be paid for each visit that you complete.
-Your reimbursement will be mailed out as one check approximately 4-8 weeks after each visit is completed.
+If you meet a pre-specified time of wearing the pulse analysis watch (70% of the monitoring period), you will be compensated with an additional \$100.